juanfrans/brownfields/README.md

 * Join e-designations to lots via BBL
 * Join cleanup sites to lots via BBL
 * Add building footprint file for Greenpoint
+* Change center of the map to account for feature placement